 Looking forward to summer?
 We may still have a few isolated snowstorms and late freezes well into May, but warmers days are coming to stay.
 Ensure you plan out your summer projects and improvement well ahead.
 Stay ahead of potential Covenant notices by watching out for the following common violations.
 Community Inspections are done at least twice a month during the summer months.
-It saves everyone's time if the HOA doesn't have to send out notices.
+It saves everyone's time if the HOA doesn't have to send out a notice.
 Please offer to help your neighbor if you notice an issue they might not know about.
 The HOA Community Manager will never enter the property, does not knock on, or leave a notice on the door.
-All inspections are conducted from the street in a HOA marked vehicle.
-Here are the top violations:
+Inspections are conducted from the street in a HOA marked vehicle.
+Here are the top complaints and violations:

-1. RVs/Campers/Boats-parked for immediate loading/unloading only.

-2. Weeds-they cannot just be sprayed and left behind dead.
+- 1. RVs/Campers/Boats-parked for immediate loading/unloading only.
+Not stored on lot or street. - 2.
+Weeds-they cannot just be sprayed and left behind dead.
 They must be completely removed and disposed of properly.
 Spray early.
 Replace weed mat.
-Corner lots have extra responsibility.

-3. Landscape & Lawn maintenance-lawns must be alive, greening and free of weeds and dead spots by May 31st.
+Corner lots have side yard responsibility. - 3.
+Landscape & Lawn maintenance-landscaping must be alive, growing and free of weeds, bare spots by May 31st.
 Xeriscaping changes must be approved.
-Dead trees must be cut to the ground or stump removed and the tree replaced.
-Bare dirt yards must be corrected.

-4. Maintenance of home-fence staining, paint on siding, sheds, porch stairs, railing painting and trim/accent or house base painting.
-Broken fences must be repaired and restained.

-5. Trimming of trees/shrubs-they may not overhang low over the sidewalks.
+Dead trees must be cut to the ground with stump removed and the tree replaced.
+Bare dirt yards and missing plantings must be corrected. - 4.
+Maintenance of home-fence staining, paint on siding, sheds, porch stairs, railing painting and trim/accent or house base painting.
+Broken fences must be repaired and restained. - 5.
+Trimming of trees/shrubs-they may not overhang low over the sidewalks.
+Trimmed 8ft above sidewalks.
 Proper pruning is important for the overall health of trees and shrubs.
-Vegetation may not block sidewalks.

-6. Trash cans-must be stored out of sight on non-trash days.
+Vegetation may not block sidewalks. - 6.
+Trash cans-must be stored out of sight on non-trash days.
 They cannot remain in driveways.
-Please don't leave trash outside.

-7. A/C units-window mounted A/C units that protrude to the exterior of the home are not permitted.

-8. Basketball Hoops-cannot be left in the street or within 10 ft. of the sidewalk as they pose an injury and damage liability.
+Please don't leave trash outside. - 7.
+A/C units-window mounted A/C units that protrude to the exterior of the home are not permitted. - 8.
+Basketball Hoops-cannot be left in the street or within 10 ft. of the sidewalk as they pose an injury and damage liability.
 They must be put away when not in use.

-9. Architectural changes without approval-any exterior modifications require approval prior to being completed.
-The application can be downloaded from the Association website.

-10. Trash, debris, and construction materials stored or dumped on sides of home or in backyards.
+Proper ballast must be used. - 9.
+Architectural changes without approval-any exterior modifications require approval prior to being completed.
+The application can be downloaded from the Association website and submitted online. - 10.
+Trash, debris, and construction materials stored or dumped on sides of home or in backyards.

-XERISCAPING
+XFRISCAPING